Derived categories and rationality of conic bundles: Derived categories, motives and Chow groups of conic bundles

-\begin{remark} Let $S$ be a smooth projective surface and $K(S)$ its residue field, and $\Br(-)$ denote the Brauer group.
+We conclude this section by showing that, if $S$ is rational, the Clifford algebra of a standard conic bundle, and hence the dervied category $\Db(S,\kb_0)$, are completely determined by the discriminant double cover.
+This will be very useful in Sections \ref{sect-plane} and \ref{sect-hirze}, where we will complete the proof of Theorem \ref{main-theorem2} by giving an example of each possible discriminant double cover.

+\begin{lemma} Let $S$ be a smooth rational simply connected surface and $\pi: X \to S$, and $\pi':X'\to S$ be standard conic bundles with associated sheaves of even parts of Clifford algebras $\kb_0$ and $\kb_0'$ respectively.
+If $X$ and $X'$ have the same discriminant double cover $\tilde{C} \to C$, then $\kb_0$ is isomorphic to $\kb_0'$.
+In particular, $\Db(S,\kb_0)$ and $\Db(S,\kb_0')$ are equivalent. \end{lemma} \begin{proof} Let we denote by $K(S)$ the function field of $S$, and by $\Br(-)$ the Brauer group.
 A quaternion algebra $\ka_{\eta}$ is an element of order 2 of $\Br(K(S))$.
 There is an exact sequence \cite{artin-mumford}:

-where in the third (resp. fourth) term the sum runs over curves in (resp. points of) $S$.
+where in the third (resp. fourth) term the sum runs over curves $D$ contained in (resp. points $x$ of) $S$.
 Recall that all elements of order two in $\Br(K(S))$ are quaternion algebras \cite{merkurev}.
-The exact sequence sets up a 1-1 correspondence between maximal orders $\ka$ in $\ka_{\eta}$ and standard conic bundles with associated double covering $\tilde{C} \to C$ \cite{artin-mumford, sarkisov-struct}.

-If $S$ is rational, then $\Br(S)=0$, the map $\alpha$ is injective and there is unique maximal order $\ka$ for a given quaternion algebra $\ka_{\eta}$.
-In this case, we have a 1-1 correspondence between quaternion algebras $\ka_{\eta}$ and standard conic bundles, as explained in \cite{sarkisov-struct, iskovconicduke}.
-Consider the quadratic form defining the conic bundle over the generic point of $S$.
-Then the even part of its Clifford algebra is isomorphic to a quaternion algebra.
-With this in mind, we obtain that the algebra $\kb_0$ and the derived category $\Db(S,\kb_0)$ are fixed once fixed the admissible double cover $\tilde{C} \to C$.
-A similar argument was first developed by Panin (\cite{panin} page 450-51) in the case of conic bundles on $\PP^2$ with a quintic discriminant curve. \end{remark}
+In particular, the algebra $\kb_0$ defines over $K(S)$ a quaternion algebra, determined up to an element of $\Br(S)$.
+If $S$ is rational and simply connected, then $\Br(S)=0$, and the map $\alpha$ is injective.
+In this case, we have a 1-1 correspondence between quaternion algebras $\ka_{\eta}$ and standard conic bundles, as explained in \cite{sarkisov-struct, iskovconicduke}. \end{proof} \begin{remark} A similar argument was first developed by Panin (\cite{panin} page 450-51) in the case of conic bundles on $\PP^2$ with a quintic discriminant curve. \end{remark}